MohanramGunasekar/Experiment--02-Implementation-of-combinational-logic-/README.md

 # Experiment--02-Implementation-of-combinational-logic
 Implementation of combinational logic gates
+# Name: Mohanram Gunasekar
+# Registration no: 23006082

 ## AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.